 In-ground and wireless fences

-In-ground fences and wireless fences emit static or a high-pitched tone (or both) to your dog’s collar that prohibit him from crossing the boundaries you chose.
+In-ground fences and wireless fences emit static or a high-pitched tone (or both) to your dog’s collar that prohibits him from crossing the boundaries you chose.
 If your dog attempts to cross the boundary line, he’ll receive static or a correctional tone through his collar that will deter him.
 Your dog will quickly learn his limits, preventing him from running off and perhaps being harmed.

 In-ground fences, such as the DOGTEK EF-4000, need a trench for the wire, which can be dug with a hand trowel or small shovel.
 Wireless fences don’t need a trench.
 They usually operate from a central point and emit a signal in a radial shape that creates an invisible boundary.